lambdaclass/concrete/ROADMAP.md

    plus byte/text builders and tree/buffer builders inspired by Gleam's `BytesTree` and `StringTree`.
 Do not hide allocation; builder APIs either carry `with(Alloc)` or operate over fixed buffers.
+2a.
+Complete the Hare/Zig-shaped IO adapter layer on top of the one
+    `std.io.Reader` / `std.io.Writer` spine: buffered reader/writer helpers
+    (`bufio` shape), fixed-memory readers/writers (`memio` shape), byte-counting and tee/discard adapters, and small copy/drain helpers.
+These are adapters, not a second IO abstraction.
+Every adapter must preserve the underlying capability story, keep allocation explicit (`with(Alloc)` or caller-provided buffers), and be covered by `std.test` sink/source oracles.
 3. Build numeric helper APIs in `std.numeric`, `std.math`, and `std.mem`:
    checked/wrapping/saturating arithmetic helpers,
    narrowing/conversion helpers, endian conversions, byte/word packing, and